Mushom

-Mushom is a small farm in Vennesla municipality in Vest-Agder county, Norway.
-The farm is located about 2.5 km west of the village of Homstean.
+Mushom is a small farm area in Vennesla Municipality in Agder county, Norway.
+The area is located about 2.5 km west of the village of Homstean.

 The so-called "Øvrebø-ski" was found in a marsh at Mushom.
 For many years it was considered Norway's oldest preserved ski.
 The artifact can now be seen at the Holmenkollen Ski Museum in Oslo.